Apicectomy

 On these occasions, an apicectomy (a minor dental surgery) can be performed if deemed the next necessary step in your optimum dental care and treatment.

 A flap of gum is lifted to expose the tip of the root whilst under local anaesthetic.
-The infected area (including bone and tissue) is then carefully removed, cleaned and the tip of the root is reduced in size.
-If possible, our dentist/endodontist may be able to apply a filling with a biological cement to seal the end of the tip of the root.
+The infected area (including bone and tissue) is then carefully removed and cleaned and the tip of the root is reduced in size.
+If possible, our dentist/endodontist may be able to apply a filling with biological cement to seal the end of the tip of the root.

 Once the surgery is complete the gum is stitched back to seal it completely using dissolvable stitches.